Is Berlin a Safe Place to Live?

 - Treptow-Köpenick

-These neighborhoods offer a good balance of safety, amenities, and access to public transportation.
-However, it’s always advisable to visit the neighborhoods in person before making a decision.
+These neighborhoods provide a safe, resources in jeopardy, and proximity to public transportation.
+Still, it is recommended to visit the neighborhoods in person before deciding.

 3. Public Transportation Safety